Superannuation rules for over 55s is important because it signifies the first superannuation preservation age.

 Over 55 and Still Working?

-If you are over your Preservation Age and still working, you are able to commence a Non-Commutable Account Based Pension (AKA TTR Pension, TRIP, TRIS).
+If you are over your Preservation Age and still working, you are able to commence a Non-Commutable Account Based Pension.
+A Non-Commutable Account Based Pension goes by may other names too, such as a Transition to Retirement (TTR) Pension or Transition to Retirement Income Stream (TRIS)

-A TTR Pension allows you to commence an income stream using some or part of your savings.
+A TTR Pension allows you to commence an income stream using some or all of your superannuation accumulation account savings.
 This allows you to draw an income between 4 – 10% of your pension balance each year, calculated at 1 July of each year or at the date of commencement of the pension.

 Over 55 and Permanently Retired?